gem-pasteur/Integron_Finder/doc/source/installation.rst

 ======================

 .. warning::
-    When installing a new version of IntegronFinder, do not forget to :ref:`uninstall <uninstallation>` the previous version installed !
+    When installing a new version (up to 1.5.1 included) of IntegronFinder, do not forget to :ref:`uninstall <uninstallation>` the previous version installed !

 From Version 1.5.1 and after
 ----------------------------